Arab Cold War: Islamic revival

-Years were chosen to show payment for before (1973) and after (1974) the October 1973 War, after the Iranian Revolution (1978-1979), and during the market turnaround in 1986.
+Years were chosen to show payment for before (1973) and after (1974) the October 1973 War, after the Iranian Revolution (1978–1979), and during the market turnaround in 1986.
 Iran and Iraq are excluded because their revenue fluctuated due to the revolution and the war between them.

 The Islamic revival strengthened throughout the Arab world, especially after the Six-day War.
 After Nasser's death in 1970, his successor Anwar Sadat shifted the focus to religion and economic liberalization, away from Arab nationalism and socialism.
-Egypt's military slogan "Land, Sea and Air" was replaced by the Islamic battle cry of Allahu Akbar in the perceived "shattering" defeat in the Yom Kippur War.
+Egypt's military slogan "Land, Sea and Air" was replaced by the Islamic phrase "Allahu Akbar" (meaning God is great), in the perceived "shattering" defeat in the Yom Kippur War.
 Although the October 1973 war was launched by Egypt and Syria to recover land captured by Israel in 1967, according to French political scientist Gilles Kepel, the "real victors" of the war were the Arab "oil-exporting countries".
 Their embargo on Israel's Western allies helped the US to pressure Israel to limit its counter-offensive.
 The political success of the embargo enhanced the prestige of those who imposed it.
 In addition, the reduction in global oil supply caused the price of oil to rise from US$3 to almost $12 a barrel, increasing the revenues of oil exporters.
 This gave the Arab oil-exporting states a dominant position within the Muslim world, with Saudi Arabia by far the largest exporter (see bar chart above).

 In Egypt, the Muslim Brotherhood, which was supported by Saudi Arabia and had been suppressed by the Egyptian government, was allowed to publish a monthly magazine and its political prisoners were gradually released.
 Islamists gained control of the universities, forcing left-wing and pan-Arab (anti-Sadat) student organizations underground.
 By the end of the 1970s, Sadat described himself as 'The Believer President'.
 He banned most alcohol sales and ordered Egyptian state television to interrupt programs in order to broadcast the salat (Islamic call to prayer) five times a day and to increase religious programming.